Money, Australian-style

 Complicated, but!
 There is a calculator if one is too lazy/low net worth for an accountant: Super contributions optimiser.
 Keyword: “Salary sacrifice”, “packaging”.

-I am not going to weigh in on the extent of ethical investing as impact to do good in the world.
-That is an interesting thing to question, but I will take it as given for the moment.
+I am not going to weigh in on the effectiveness of ethical investing to do good in the world.
+That is an interesting thing to question, but out of scope for the moment.

-Wholesale Fees for Australian Ethical’s managed funds are IMO reasonable if you have AUD25K or meet some other criterion to be a “wholesale” investor.1
+Wholesale Fees for Australian Ethical’s managed funds are IMO reasonable if you have AUD25K or meet some other criterion to be a “wholesale” investor.
+On the down side, their portfolio reporting is really bad.
+Expect to spend much time transcribing their PDFs into a spreadsheet for tax compliance purposes, or laboriously hunting for annoying Excel download buttons.

 Sustainalytics provides reports into the impact of various investments.